oluteo/CSE-231/proj 05/README proj 05.md

 - Identifies rocky and gaseous planets within the habitable zone and determines the closest planet of each type.

 ## Installation<a name="installation"></a>
 No installation is required.
-Simply download the provided Python script and run it in a Python environment.
+Simply download the provided [Python script](computer_project_5.py) and run it in a Python environment.

 ## File Structure<a name="file-structure"></a>
-- `proj05.py`: The main Python script containing the program.
+- [proj05.py](proj05.py): The main Python script containing the program.
 - Input Data Files (e.g., "KGF.csv," "all.csv," "small.csv," "singlestar.csv"): These files contain exoplanetary data used for analysis.

 ## License<a name="license"></a>